martha-thomae/martha-thomae.github.io/projects/guatemala.md

 	- **Karen Desmond**, principal investigator of the _Measuring Polyphony Project_ and the reason why the MP Editor exists, for her enthusiastic approval of the decision to make the two tools (_MuRET_ and _MP Editor_) interoperable.
  	- **Juliette Regimbal**, lead developer of the MP Editor, for helping me in this interoperability work for the MP Editor to receive input from MuRET and from humlib dissonant filter.
   	- **Craig Sapp**, for helping me to allow humlib's dissonant filter to work with the MP Editor.
-  	- **Alex Morgan**, developer of humlib's dissonat filter.
+  	- **Alex Morgan**, developer of humlib's dissonant filter.

 - The developers of _mei-friend_ (Werner Goebl and David Weigl), _Verovio_ (Laurent Pugin), and the _MEI Community_, as this work would not be possible without them.
 Special thanks to Werner Goebl, who solved an issue related to facsimiles in mensural notation not showing properly due to how voices are distributed in the book opening (i.e., across two pages).
-Also, thanks to Anna Plaksin for her work on the display of editorial markup in the transcription panel of _mei-fiend_.
+Also, thanks to Anna Plaksin for her work on the display of editorial markup in the transcription panel of _mei-friend_.

 ## Editorial Correction and Final Corpus
 - **Geneviève Gates-Panneton**, who experimented with the use of the dissonant filter in the MP Editor to evaluate whether it resulted in faster detection and correction of scribal errors.